Azizultra32/aiwebdash-macair1/README.md

 ## Prompt Playground

+The dashboard menu provides access to several prompt-related routes:

-The dashboard includes a route at `/prompt-playground` for experimenting with prompt flows.
-Use it to test and refine prompts before integrating them into other workflows.
+- `/prompt-playground` – experiment with prompt flows before integrating them into other workflows.
+- `/moa-workflow` – open the MOA Workflow builder to orchestrate multi-step tasks.
+- `/prompt-visualizer` – visualize prompt execution paths for easier debugging.

-Open the settings dropdown in the top navigation bar and select **Prompt Playground** to access the page.
+Open the settings dropdown in the top navigation bar and choose the desired page.
 Only users listed in `VITE_PROMPT_MANAGER_IDS` can edit prompt components.

 ## License